 Keratoconus is an eye disease that affects the structure of the cornea.
-The cornea is the clear tissue covering the front of the eye.
+The cornea is the clear tissue that covers the front of the eye.

-The shape of the cornea slowly changes from the normal round shape to a cone shape.
+With this condition, the shape of the cornea slowly changes shape from round to a cone shape.
 The eye bulges out.
 This causes vision problems.

-The cause is unknown, but the tendency to develop keratoconus is probably present from birth.
-Keratoconus is thought to involve a defect in collagen, the tissue that provides strength to the cornea and gives it it's shape.
+The cause is unknown.
+It is likely that the tendency to develop keratoconus is present from birth.
+The condition may be due to a defect in collagen.
+This is the tissue that provides the shape and strength to the cornea.

-Some researchers believe that allergy and eye rubbing may play speed up damage.
+Allergy and eye rubbing may speed up the damage.

 There is a link between keratoconus and Down syndrome.